hotosm/docs/docs/decisions/0003-react.md

   but also extends to the code complexity and ease of understanding / onboarding.
 - Bad, because we don't necessarily need a web framework for all our tools!
   We could probably build more resilient code using HTML with progressive enhancement.

+!!! note

+    With JavaScript being the language of web browsers, this page makes the assumption that TypeScript is the general consensus best **language** to be developing frontend software with.

+    However, do note that there are alternative approaches to typing, such as JSDocs, but the goal of type safety is the same regardless.